-Mr. Perla has extensive experience counseling, litigating and defending corporations, municipalities, public entities, and public officials.
+Mr. Perla has extensive experience litigating and defending companies, public entities, and their officials in all areas of labor and employment law, class action litigation, transportation, insurance defense, and workers’ compensation.
 Over the course of his career, Mr. Perla has become renowned for his keen ability to tackle his clients’ most challenging issues and bring them to a successful outcome.

 - Successfully obtained summary judgment on behalf of employer after employee filed suit alleging claims for discrimination, constructive discharge, breach of contract, false imprisonment, assault, defamation, and intentional infliction of emotional distress.
 McKenzie v.
 Babyland Family Services, Inc.

 - Successfully achieved summary judgment on behalf of employer after employee filed suit alleging claims for sexual harassment under the New Jersey Law Against Discrimination, breach of contract, negligent infliction of emotional distress, and negligent hiring, training and supervision.
 Kennedy v.
 Hackensack University Medical Center, et al.

 - Obtained temporary injunction and ultimately prevailed where a prospective purchaser of our client’s business improperly seized confidential and proprietary information during the due diligence phase of the sale.
 Homecare 24-7 v.
 Farkas Associates, et al.